-Our Pepperstone vs easyMarkets comparison found Pepperstone offers spreads with ECN pricing starting from 0.0 pips for EUR USD and choice of MetaTrader and cTrader platforms.
-EasyMarkets offers wider spreads starting at 1.2 pip for EUR USD but includes more features such as risk management tools.
+Our Pepperstone vs easyMarkets comparison found Pepperstone offers spreads with ECN pricing starting from 0.0 pips (EUR USD) and MetaTrader and cTrader platforms. easyMarkets offer spreads from 1.2 pips but include more features such as risk management tools.

 Other benefits of the Pepperstone Razor account are:

 Pepperstone also has a Standard account which is great for beginner traders and Islamic account which has no swap fees to meet sharia law requirements.
 The Islamic account is available on request direct with Pepperstone and you will require proof of your faith.